vexABGC/2022/README.md

-# Team DLOW
+# Anti Bevel Gear Contingent
-A moment of silence for the deceased
+A moment of silence for the deceased...

 ## PROS
 Instead of using Vexcode, we are using [PROS](https://pros.cs.purdue.edu/).
-This is for compatibility with Linux mostly and also it has some other benefits compared to using vex while being competition legal.
+This is for compatibility with Linux mostly and also it has some other benefits compared to using vexcode while being competition legal.

 ## Code guidelines
 1. All code will be written in PROS